Q&A with IBJI Spine Surgeon William Mosenthal, MD

 The fact that you see a spine surgeon doesn’t mean you’re going to be told you need spine surgery.
 The vast majority of people that spine surgeons see don’t have a problem that requires surgery.
 A lot of what we do is to diagnose the pain generator which allows for more personalized treatment.
 Patients want to know why their back hurts and they want to know how to get better.

-Need to see a doctor for spine treatment?
-Make an appointment today with one of IBJI’s spine doctors—online or in-person—to learn more treatment options to get you back to feeling your best.
+Need to see a doctor for spine treatment? schedule online today with one of IBJI’s spine doctors—online or in-person—to learn more treatment options to get you back to feeling your best.